karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Attributes:**

-**Undead Vigor** - The moroiaís life points cannot be restored normally.
+**Undead Vigor** - The moroia‚Äôs life points cannot be restored normally.
 They are not affected by any normal healing effects.
-A moroia can be healed by using the alchemical brew _Skin Glue_ or the Death Priestís prayer _Repair Moroia_.
+A moroia can be healed by using the alchemical brew _Skin Glue_ or the Death Priest‚Äôs prayer _Repair Moroia_.

 **Undead Endurance** - The moroia is never _tired_ or _exhausted_.
 Upon reaching 0 life points, the moroia is _dying_.
 The moroia can be in this state until repaired or permanently destroyed (by burning or being cut to pieces and spread apart).